egenerse/master-thesis/content/apollon_reengineering.typ

 ```
 This logic is particularly useful in assessment scenarios where control over editability and feedback visibility is essential.

-*The PopoverStore* manages UI popover elements that assist users in editing, providing feedback, or seeing functionalities:
+*The PopoverStore:* manages UI popover elements that assist users in editing, providing feedback, or seeing functionalities:

 ```ts
 export type PopoverStore = {